Florida Marketplace Health Insurance Costs

 Unlike Medicare, Marketplace pricing is income-based.
 Many Florida residents qualify for premium tax credits that significantly reduce monthly costs.

-For some households, premiums may be far lower than expected after subsidies are applied.
+For some households, Florida ACA premiums may be far lower than expected after subsidies are applied.

 What Determines Your Monthly Premium?